 2-Harness the power of Vitamin C

 Vitamin C is a powerful antioxidant that fights against free radicals.
 Free radicals attack all cells of your body and weaken them.
 In fact, they can even be a cause of cancer.
-Defending against the threat of free radicals results in a boosted immune system.
+So defending against the threat of free radicals results in a boosted immune system.
 That’s why you’re advised to take extra doses of this vitamin during cold and flu season.

 3-Improves the appearance of your skin